franqus/iBeacons-Demo/README.md

 - Universal app for iPhone and iPad
 - Range for iBeacons
 - Advertise an iBeacon
-- Compatible with > iPhone 5 / > iPad 3 (Bluetooth 4.0 LE required)
+- Compatible with at least iPhone 5 / iPad 3 (Bluetooth 4.0 LE required)

 --------